-In some cases, diet and drugs are not enough as an effective hemorrhoid treatment.
-For people who don’t respond to those non-surgical treatments, undergoing the hemorrhoids surgery will provide the more effective way for a long-term relief.
+In some cases, diet and drugs are not enough as an effective treatment.
+For people who don’t respond to those non-surgical treatments, undergoing hemorrhoids surgery treatment will provide a more effective way for long-term relief.
 In general, the surgery should be considered for patients with large hemorrhoids that are bleeding or severely painful.
 Watch the video about hemorrhoid treatment below!

 Hemorrhoids Surgery Complications

 Even though hemorrhoids surgery is very common and safe, there are some hemorrhoids surgery complications you may need to be aware of first.
 It takes sometimes for hemorrhoids surgery to recovery.

 They include bleeding, infection, and reaction to anesthesia.
 Apart from that, patients may have some trouble urinating and how the anal sphincter can get damaged during surgery.

 Treating Post-Surgery Pain

 After hemorrhoids surgery, how to relieve hemorrhoid pain is the most common complaint addressed by patients, especially the one related to bowel movements.

 You can ease it by taking pain medication.
 However, always make sure you get your doctor’s approval before taking any new medication.